 Applications are available HERE and will be open until October 23rd, 2020.

 Girls in Engineering, Math, and Science (GEMS) is a science, technology, engineering, and math (STEM) enrichment program for 7th and 8th grade girls currently attending a Seattle public school.
 The goal of the program is to encourage girls to maintain and broaden their interest in STEM topics by providing hands-on activities, mentoring, field trips, and information about a variety of fields.

-GEMS meetings occur once a month from 6:30 pm to 8:30 pm, and are held at two sites: one at a South Shore PK-8 in South Seattle and one at the Fred Hutch in South Lake Union.
-The activities are the same at both locations, so students will only be admitted to one of the GEMS sites.
-We also hold several optional field trips throughout the year.
+GEMS activities occur once a month from 6:30 pm to 8:00 pm, and will be held virtually over video chat.
+In a typical year, we host at two locations on two days, so we will continue to host the monthly activity on two days: Tuesday and Wednesday.
+The activities are the same on both days, so students will only be admitted to one of the GEMS activity days.
+We will also hold several optional virtual lab tours with scientist Q&As throughout the year.

 Who can participate in GEMS?